sgerodes/scrapy-dot-items/README.md

 - intall pipenv with 'pip install pipenv'
 - create a virtual environment using pipenv with 'pipenv shell' in the root directory
 - install the dependencies with 'pipenv install'

+Attention:
+Please install all packages with 'pipenv install <package_name>'.
+Do NOT use 'pip install ...'.
+The same for unistalling 'pipenv uninstall <package_name>'